Restaurant Branding Project Kickoff

 Once everything passes the test, we are ready for launch.

 Typically, we launch sites we develop, but our client wanted to launch this one, so we provided all of the final website files and a backup so he could bring the site live on his own.

 Upon approval of all of the initial proofs, our team finalized the selections by providing logo files and guidelines, icon files, print files for the menu and more.

-In addition to the Mini Restaurant Branding Package we created for Tikka N’ Curry, we also worked on environmental graphic design for the interior of the Indian restaurant.
+In addition to the Prime Restaurant Branding Package we created for Tikka N’ Curry, we also worked on environmental graphic design for the interior of the Indian restaurant.